 Lovastatin / niacin Side Effects

-Some side effects of lovastatin / niacin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for lovastatin / niacin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to lovastatin / niacin: oral tablet, oral tablet extended release

 In addition to its needed effects, some unwanted effects may be caused by lovastatin / niacin.
 In the event that any of these side effects do occur, they may require medical attention.